sahilarora-1/Gmail_Management_Agent/README.md

 When you run the program, you’ll see options like:

+=== AI Gmail Agent ===
 1: Reply to incoming emails
-2: Compose a new email (manual or AI-generated)
+2: Compose a new email
+3: Send mass email
-3: Exit
+4: Exit

 Select 1 to fetch, summarize, and reply to unread emails.

 Select 2 to compose a new email manually or let AI generate one for you.

+Select 3 to send mass email – Send emails to multiple recipients at once

-Select 3 to exit the program.
+Select 4 to exit the program.

 # 📊 Tech Stack